 Public transport in Doha

-Public buses in Doha were introduced to the city in 2005 by a company called Mowasalat.
-They can be used to get around the city or to commute to work, although it is fairly uncommon for expats to do so.
+Public buses in Doha were introduced by the state-owned company, Mowasalat.
+They can be used to get around the city and commute to work but, for the moment, many expats still opt for their private car and driver.

-The buses are turquoise in colour and most start and end their routes at the main bus depot in the city centre, although other routes that go to the outskirts of Doha are available.
-Buses are fairly infrequent and only leave every 20 to 30 minutes.
-They are, however, inexpensive.
+The buses are turquoise in colour and many start and end their routes at the main bus depot in the city centre, although various routes that go to the outskirts of Doha are available.

 Taxis in Doha